nhyan30/Samir-2d-animation/README.md

 **Samir Al Bahr** is a 2-minute 2D animation project that brings to life an adventurous and curious sea creature with a heartfelt mission.
 This animation introduces **Samir**, a spirited young octopus with a dream of uniting all sea creatures and reviving a lost underwater civilization.

+## 🎨 Design and Tools

+The character silhouette and design elements for Samir were created using **Krita**.
+Krita enabled expressive line work, character exploration, and the development of visual storytelling assets.

 ## 🌊 Story Overview

 The animation follows Samir’s journey across three key scenes: